 Pressurising staff to return too soon

-While you may not mean to, contacting an employee whilst they’re off sick could exert pressure on them to come back before they are ready.
+While you may not mean to, contacting an employee whilst they’re off sick could exert pressure on them to come back before they're ready.
 If your call makes them feel guilty for being off, they could return before they truly feel able to.

 As before, with mental health conditions, this may aggravate the situation.
 But even with other illnesses, you may be encouraging a staff member to return who is still contagious.
 While you get one employee back a day or two early, they may well not be very productive if they are still feeling under the weather.
 Equally, you could also risk other staff members catching the illness and then being absent for several days each.